stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### January 24, 2018
+Version 2.5.4 fixes some bugs with the Android Tools support, and the enabling of tasks in Android projects.

 ### December 22, 2017
 Version 2.5.3 now supports Android Tools 3.0 and Android Kotlin projects with thanks to Christoph Walcher (@wiomoc) and Eduardo Giménez (@edu-gimenez)